Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Abstract

 \section{Abstract}

-We examine how an anomalous Josephson current influences odd-frequency superconducting correlations in two distinct Josephson junction geometries.
-The first configuration consists of two ferromagnetic layers sandwiched between conventional s-wave superconductors, with the magnetization vectors of the ferromagnets misaligned.
-The second involves three ferromagnetic layers embedded between two s-wave superconductors, with their magnetizations oriented along the x-, y-, and z-axes, respectively.
-In the first case, where the anomalous Josephson current is absent, odd-frequency spin-triplet correlations develop pronounced peaks at finite magnetization strengths in both the tunneling and transparent limits, while the equal-spin triplet component exhibits zeros at finite magnetizations in the transparent regime.
-In the second configuration, where an anomalous Josephson current is present, similar peaks in odd-frequency spin-triplet pairing appear at finite magnetizations under both transport regimes, and the spatial profile of these correlations remains largely unaffected by the current\rq{}s presence.
-The Josephson diode efficiency is finite and attains its maximum at magnetization values corresponding to the peaks of the anomalous current.
-Overall, our results demonstrate that the anomalous Josephson current has only a marginal effect on odd-frequency spin-triplet pairing, suggesting that the emergence of odd-frequency correlations and the Josephson diode effect are largely independent phenomena, contrary to some earlier conjectures.
+We examine how an anomalous Josephson current influences odd-frequency superconducting correlations in two Josephson junction geometries.
+The first consists of two ferromagnetic layers between conventional $s$-wave superconductors, with magnetizations along the $x$- and $y$-axes, forming a bilayer junction.
+The second contains three ferromagnetic layers between two $s$-wave superconductors, with magnetizations along the $x$-, $y$-, and $z$-axes, forming a trilayer junction.
+Both systems are analyzed in the short and long junction limits.
+In the bilayer case, where no anomalous Josephson current is present, odd-frequency equal-spin triplet correlations develop pronounced peaks at finite magnetizations in the short junction limit for both tunneling and transparent interfaces.
+The odd-frequency mixed-spin triplet correlations also exhibit peaks at finite magnetizations for tunneling interfaces, whereas for transparent interfaces they display both peaks and zeros.
+In the trilayer case, where an anomalous Josephson current exists, similar peaks in both equal- and mixed-spin odd-frequency triplet correlations occur at finite magnetizations for tunneling and transparent interfaces.
+The spatial profiles of these correlations remain largely unaffected by the anomalous current.
+The Josephson diode efficiency is finite and reaches its maximum at magnetizations corresponding to the peaks of the anomalous current.
+Overall, our results show that the anomalous Josephson current has only a marginal influence on odd-frequency spin-triplet pairing.
+This indicates that the emergence of odd-frequency correlations and the Josephson diode effect are largely independent phenomena, contrary to earlier conjectures.
+Analysis of the long junction limit leads to the same qualitative conclusions for both configurations.